Operation Trikora: Operation Banteng

 This operation was done by of paratroopers from PGT and RPKAD with the target of Kaimana and Fakfak.
 Based on those 2 objectives this operation consisted of 2 operation.

 Operasi Banteng Putih, under the leadership of Air Major Nayoan, with the target of Fakfak.
 This unit consisted of 40 members, led by Lettu Agus Hernoto.
-The drop happened on 26 April 1962, at 04.00 using 3 Dakota planes.
+The drop was on 26 April 1962, at 04.00, using 3 Douglas C-47 Skytrain planes.

-Operasi Banteng Merah, under the leadership of Air Captain Santoso, with the target of Kaimana, This unit consisted of 39 members, led by Lettu Heru Sinodo.
-The drop happened on 26 May 1962, at 05.00 using 3 Dakota planes.
+Operasi Banteng Merah, under the leadership of Air Captain Santoso, with the target of Kaimana.
+This unit consisted of 39 members, led by Lettu Heru Sinodo.
+The drop was on 26 May 1962, at 05.00, using 3 C-47 planes.

 Operation Garuda

-Two Battalions Raiders Yon 454/Diponegoro and PGT members joined for this operation.
+Two battalions of Raiders Yon 454/Diponegoro and PGT members joined for this operation.
 This force was split into 2:

 Garuda Merah, consisted of 140 members led by Captain Kartawi with the target Fakfak.
-The first drop happened on 15 May 1962, consisting of 40 people.
-The second drop happened on 16 May 1962, consisting of 38 people.
+The first drop was on 15 May 1962, consisting of 40 people.
+The second drop was on 16 May 1962, consisting of 38 people.

 Garuda Putih, consisted of 122 members led by Lettu Idris with the target Kaimana.
-The first drop happened on 15 Nay 1962, consisting of 27 people.
-On this drop a Dakota plane was shot down on the way home.
+The first drop was on 15 May 1962, consisting of 27 people.
+On this drop a C-47 plane was shot down on the way home.
 As a result, on second drop, this operation used the larger Hercules plane.
 On 19 May 1962 at 04.00 the second drop consisted of 79 people.
 On 26 May 1962, the third drop consisted of 68 people.

 Operation Serigala

 The units from this operation consisted from members of PGT with the target of Sorong regions and the surrounding.
 This operation is split into 2 steps.

-On 17 May 1962, with a Dakota plane, a drop was performed on Teminabuan consisted of 39 people under the leadership of Air Lt.
-Manuhua.
-The landed in Dutch military dormitories, the fighting began immediately for several days before Indonesian forces managed to take over on 21 May 1962, and fly the Indonesian flag on the compound.
+On 17 May 1962, with a C-47 plane, a drop was performed on Teminabuan consisted of 39 people under the leadership of Air Lt.
+Lambertus Manuhua.
+They landed in Dutch military barracks, the fighting began immediately for several days before Indonesian forces managed to take over on 21 May 1962, and fly the Indonesian flag on the compound.

 On 19 May 1962, with a Hercules plane, a drop was performed on Sansapor with forces consisted of 81 people under the leadership of second Lt.
 Suhadi.
-They landed on Dutch Military dormitories, the fighting ended quickly, as Dutch forces suffered a loss of morale.
+They landed on Dutch military barracks, the fighting ended quickly, as Dutch forces suffered a loss of morale.

 Operation Naga

 A successful paratrooper operation occurred on 24 June 1962, with the target Merauke using 3 Hercules planes.
 This operation consisted of 55 members of special forces, and 160 members of Battalion 530/Brawijaya under the command of Major Leonardus Benjamin Moerdani.
-A moderately successful guerrilla operations by these force, necessitated the Dutch to sent reinforcement to bolster Merauke forces from two Corps to two battalions.
+A moderately successful guerrilla operation by these forces, forced the Dutch to send reinforcements to bolster Merauke forces from two corps to two battalions.